Bee Inspection

 - Where to Buy Bees in New Jersey

-New Jersey Nuc and Queen Producers
+New Jersey Nuc Producers - Water Sources for Bees

 Swarming is a natural biological function of honey bees.
 During swarming, honey bees are behaviorally very gentle.
 They have no home to defend and their stomachs are filled with honey.
 They will usually hang on a bush or tree branch in a ball of bees.
 The scouts then look for a dry dark cavity.
 When they find one, the swarm will take off and move into that cavity.
 This process can take from 1 - 5 days depending on the weather.